mayiming1988/aristotle-metadata-registry/docs/api/graphql.rst

 --------------

 By default the GraphQL endpoint will provide only public content.
-To access private content a token must be provided in the Authenticate header in the form ``Token: mytoken``.
+To access private content a token must be provided in the Authenticate header in the form ``Token mytoken``.
 These tokens can be created from the token management page accessible from ``/api/``